MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## List of cmdlets for the Azure Information Protection scanner

-Other cmdlets for the scanner include letting you change the service account and database for the scanner, getting the current settings for the scanner, and uninstalling it.
+Other cmdlets for the scanner include changing the service account and database for the scanner, getting the current settings for the scanner, and uninstalling the scanner service.
 The scanner uses the following cmdlets:

 - [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/Add-AIPScannerRepository.md)